What were an Egyptian pharaoh's roles and responsibilities?

 This ensured that Egypt was safe from invaders.

 The pharaoh also had to deal with problems at home, such as rebellions and civil unrest.
-He did this by crushing any uprising quickly and harshly.

 Thutmose III exemplified this role of the pharaoh when he put down a rebellion in Syria.

 He did this by leading his army into battle and defeating the rebels.
 This victory cemented his position as a strong and powerful ruler.

 Economy

-In addition, the pharaoh was responsible for ensuring that the economy of Ancient Egypt flourished.
+In addition, the pharaoh was responsible for ensuring that the economy of ancient Egypt flourished.

-The Egyptians did not have a standard form of currency like we do in the modern world.
 Instead, their economy was based upon the agricultural goods that farmers produced, whether it be grain, animals, or food products.

 Each farmer was required to give up around 20% of all of their products to the pharaoh himself in taxes.